OthankQ/100-days-of-code/r1-log.md

 ### R1D52
 Today I learned about function constructor and the 'new' operator!
 I would love to see real life examples of this being used!
 I also contributed to an opensource project by updating a json file!

+### R1D53
+I learned about ',prototype' today.
+Still confused.
+I might have to go over it again.
+I am attempting to solve 'Basic Algorithm Scripting: Where do I Belong' challenge on FCC!
+I was surprised how .filter could make things so much easier.